 04/14/08-13:44:04 – Event ID: 2900, Category: Perf Text, Severity: Error Insufficient data in performance name table

-As an alternative, to the Microsoft KnowledgeBase entry, we sometimes suggest to our customers that they simply copy a Perfc009.dat file from a similarly configured server (after renaming the existing corrupt Perfc009.dat file – for backup or supporting documentation for the error).You can verify the fix by starting Perfmon (Performance Monitor) and looking at the performance counters.
+As an alternative to the procedure in the Microsoft Knowledge Base article, we sometimes suggest to our customers that they simply copy a perfc009.dat file from a similarly configured server (after renaming the existing corrupt perfc009.dat file – for backup or supporting documentation for the error).
+If you decide to do this, you will also need to copy the matching Perfh009.dat file.
+The ‘h’ file is the ‘help’ or ‘explain text’ file containing descriptions of the individual performance objects and counters.
+Once you have copied these two files, you can verify the fix by starting Perfmon (Performance Monitor) and looking at the performance counters.

 Upon verification, stop and restart the Performance Sentry Collection Service so that service will re-initialize using the copied, or repaired, file.

 For repair options you can read Microsoft’s knowledge base article: KB 300956